PMCC-BioinformaticsCore/janis/docs/pipelines/wgssomaticgatkvariantsonly.rst

-mills_indels       CompressedIndexedVCF            From the GATK resource bundle, passed to BaseRecalibrator as ``known_sites`` gatk_intervals     Array<bed>                      List of intervals over which to split the GATK variant calling gridss_blacklist   bed                             BED file containing regions to ignore. gnomad             CompressedIndexedVCF            The genome Aggregation Database (gnomAD).
-This VCF must be compressed and tabix indexed.
-This is specific for your genome (eg: hg38 / br37) and can usually be found with your reference.
-For example for HG38, the Broad institute provide the following af-only-gnomad compressed and tabix indexed VCF: https://console.cloud.google.com/storage/browser/gatk-best-practices/somatic-hg38;tab=objects?prefix=af-only cutadapt_adapters  Optional<File>                  Specifies a containment list for cutadapt, which contains a list of sequences to determine valid overrepresented sequences from the FastQC report to trim with Cuatadapt.
+mills_indels       CompressedIndexedVCF            From the GATK resource bundle, passed to BaseRecalibrator as ``known_sites`` gatk_intervals     Array<bed>                      List of intervals over which to split the GATK variant calling gridss_blacklist   bed                             BED file containing regions to ignore. cutadapt_adapters  Optional<File>                  Specifies a containment list for cutadapt, which contains a list of sequences to determine valid overrepresented sequences from the FastQC report to trim with Cuatadapt.
 The file must contain sets of named adapters in the form: ``name[tab]sequence``.
 Lines prefixed with a hash will be ignored. panel_of_normals   Optional<CompressedIndexedVCF>  VCF file of sites observed in normal.
 =================  ==============================  =======================================================================================================================================================================================================================================================================================================================================================================================================================